kiewic/Projects/README.md

 1. Run any version of TCP server.
-2. Run any version of TCP client (remember to change localhost, 127.0.0.1 or ::1 if you are running server and client in different machines).
+2. Run any version of TCP client (remember to change localhost, 127.0.0.1 or ::1 if you are running server and client on different machines).
 3. See results.
   * TCP client sends a message ending with \r\n.
   * TCP server receives the message.